Most people underestimate gear pumps.

 - Seal leakage

-In most cases, these symptoms point to wear, suction starvation, or operation outside design limits.
+In most cases, these symptoms point to wear, suction starvation, bypassing, contamination, or operation outside design limits.

 High-Value Diagnostic Table for Gear Pump Issues